kenny-vo/code_samples/README.md

-#Code samples from current Project
+# Code samples from current Project

 This code was from my most recent work with a start up.
 I worked with a UX designer, a backend engineer and a full-stack developer since November 2017.
+I contributed with HTML, CSS and Javascript/Typescript.
+Examples here are just in typescript.